doersino/excessivelyadequate.com/README.md

 ### Libraries

 [KaTeX](https://katex.org) is used for rendering math, its license can be found in its directory in `assets/`.
+As of August 2023, it's used server-side only as described [here](https://www.xuningyang.com/blog/2021-01-11-katex-with-jekyll/).

 ### Webfonts